-2.3.4 Configuring the DOS extender
+2.3.3 Configuring the DOS extender

 The majority of the tools which execute on the PC run in protected mode, and so require a DOS extender.
+This toolset is supplied with the DOS/4GW DOS extender.
+It can be found in the directory D7305A\tools and is executed automatically whenever you invoke one of the PC hosted tools.

-The DOS extender should be able to determine automatically what type of machine it is running on, and set the switch mode settings (how to transfer from real to protected mode) appropriately.
-However for a few machines an environment variable must be set.
+DOS/4GW should be able to determine automatically what type of machine it is running on, and set the switch mode settings (how to transfer from real to protected mode) appropriately.
+However for a few machines DOS/4GW must be configured manually.